-In the book, Deborah teaches you to be a calm thinker, a calm communicator and to be your own behavior therapist.
-To help you in potential non calm situations that may arise.
-Like a crying baby on an airplane while passengers are giving you dirty looks.
-Or to help you interact with your spouse when it’s 3am and you are short with each other due to lack of sleep, etc.
+In the book, Deborah, teaches you to be a calm thinker, a calm communicator and to be your own behavior therapist.
+She helps you in potential non calm situations that may arise; a crying baby on an airplane while passengers are giving you dirty looks, helping you interact with your spouse when it’s 3am and you’re short with each other due to lack of sleep, are some examples.

-Then goes onto saying: “New mom’s also may experience a great deal of guilt if they do not feel blissfully happy every day, particularly if having a baby was a challenge.” -After so much grief and heartache trying to get those babies here when we aren’t happy every day (when we feel we should be happy because we finally beat infertility) causes us to be a bit more depressed.
+“New mom’s also may experience a great deal of guilt if they do not feel blissfully happy every day, particularly if having a baby was a challenge.”
+After so much grief and heartache trying to get those babies here, when we aren’t happy every day (when we “should” be happy because we finally beat infertility) we can be a bit more depressed.

-She says: “Obviously, it’s important to make sure your baby’s needs are met before you focus on yourself.
-But remember that taking care of yourself often rubs off on your baby.” -I am constantly reminding myself that if I take care of myself, even if it’s making sure I stay hydrated, eat or exercise then I’m rubbing off on him and he’s blessed because of it.
+“Obviously, it’s important to make sure your baby’s needs are met before you focus on yourself.
+But remember that taking care of yourself often rubs off on your baby.”
+I am constantly reminding myself that if I take care of myself, even if it’s making sure I stay hydrated, eat or exercise, then I’m rubbing off on Kason and he’s blessed because of it.

-“Babies should complement your life, not complicate it.” -We live in a society where kids are known to complicate our lives.
-We aren’t able to do things that we once were able to before the birth of a baby.
-Yes that is true, but I’m sure there are good people who you can trust to watch the baby for a few hours so you can get some “me” or “date night” time.
+“Babies should complement your life, not complicate it.”
+We live in a society where kids are known to “complicate” our lives.
+We aren’t able to do things that we once were before the birth of a baby.
+Yes that is true, but I’m sure there are good people who you can trust to watch the baby for a few hours so you can get some “me time” or have a “date night.”

 “Avoid Avoidance.
 Many new moms avoid going out because they are afraid of how they will deal with the inevitable crying infant.
-The problem with avoidance is that it can bring on other problems – loneliness, isolation, boredom, and a feeling of ineffectiveness if nothing gets done besides caring for the baby.” -I also think that avoiding public places and staying inside can bring on depression.
-If you are happy then you’re baby will be happy.
+The problem with avoidance is that it can bring on other problems – loneliness, isolation, boredom, and a feeling of ineffectiveness if nothing gets done besides caring for the baby.”
+I think avoiding public places and staying inside can bring on depression.
+If you are happy then your baby will be happy.

 and since most of us worked before being successful at getting pregnant, “It is best to enter this new stage in your life expecting that being a new mom is going to be the hardest job you ever had.
 When reality matches your expectations- or when reality turns out to be better than your expectations- you will feel much better than if you had set yourself up with goals that are simply impossible to meet.”

-Overall, reading this book was probably one of the best decisions I made before Kason was born.
+Reading this book was probably one of the best decisions I made before Kason was born.
 I am constantly reminding myself to breath, and calm my mind.
-I think there was more stress and frustration between Chase and I in deciding on how to do things rather than Kason himself.
+I think there was more stress and frustration between Chase and I in deciding how to do things rather than Kason himself.